afarhan/bitx40/README.md

 ## Revision record

+1.27.4
+- Line 32: Added the ability to specify text (e.g. your callsign) on the second line of the LCD when it would otherwise be blank (tks Richard, VE3YSH).
+- some code clean up

 1.27.3
 - corrected the si5351 25mhz crystal load capacitance setting (tks Daniel KB3MUN)
 - changed the initial calibration value to 180 ppm